-- The information in this document is subject to change without notice.
-Before using this document, please confirm that this is the latest version. - No part of this document may be copied or reproduced in any form or by any means without the prior written consent of NEC Corporation.
-NEC Corporation assumes no responsibility for any errors which may appear in this document. - NEC Corporation does not assume any liability for infringement of patents, copyrights or other intellectual property rights of third parties by or arising from use of a device described herein or any other liability arising from use of such device.
-No license, either express, implied or otherwise, is granted under any patents, copyrights or other intellectual property rights of NEC Corporation or others. - Descriptions of circuits, software, and other related information in this document are provided for illustrative purposes in semiconductor product operation and application examples.
-The incorporation of these circuits, software, and information in the design of the customer's equipment shall be done under the full responsibility of the customer.
-NEC Corporation assumes no responsibility for any losses incurred by the customer or third parties arising from the use of these circuits, software, and information. - While NEC Corporation has been making continuous effort to enhance the reliability of its semiconductor devices, the possibility of defects cannot be eliminated entirely.
-To minimize risks of damage or injury to persons or property arising from a defect in an NEC semiconductor device, customers must incorporate sufficient safety measures in its design, such as redundancy, fire-containment, and anti-failure features. - NEC devices are classified into the following three quality grades: "Standard", "Special", and "Specific".
-The Specific quality grade applies only to devices developed based on a customer designated "quality assurance program" for a specific application.
-The recommended applications of a device depend on its quality grade, as indicated below.
-Customers must check the quality grade of each device before using it in a particular application. - Standard: Computers, office equipment, communications equipment, test and measurement equipment, audio and visual equipment, home electronic appliances, machine tools, personal electronic equipment and industrial robots - Special: Transportation equipment (automobiles, trains, ships, etc.), traffic control systems, anti-disaster systems, anti-crime systems, safety equipment and medical equipment (not specifically designed for life support) - Specific: Aircraft, aerospace equipment, submersible repeaters, nuclear reactor control systems, life support systems or medical equipment for life support, etc.
+- The information in this document is current as of May, 2002.
+The information is subject to change without notice.
+For actual design-in, refer to the latest publications of NEC's data sheets or data books, etc., for the most up-to-date specifications of NEC semiconductor products.
+Not all products and/or types are available in every country.
+Please check with an NEC sales representative for availability and additional information. - No part of this document may be copied or reproduced in any form or by any means without prior written consent of NEC.
+NEC assumes no responsibility for any errors that may appear in this document. - NEC does not assume any liability for infringement of patents, copyrights or other intellectual property rights of third parties by or arising from the use of NEC semiconductor products listed in this document or any other liability arising from the use of such products.
+No license, express, implied or otherwise, is granted under any patents, copyrights or other intellectual property rights of NEC or others. - Descriptions of circuits, software and other related information in this document are provided for illustrative purposes in semiconductor product operation and application examples.
+The incorporation of these circuits, software and information in the design of customer's equipment shall be done under the full responsibility of customer.
+NEC assumes no responsibility for any losses incurred by customers or third parties arising from the use of these circuits, software and information. - While NEC endeavours to enhance the quality, reliability and safety of NEC semiconductor products, customers agree and acknowledge that the possibility of defects thereof cannot be eliminated entirely.
+To minimize risks of damage to property or injury (including death) to persons arising from defects in NEC semiconductor products, customers must incorporate sufficient safety measures in their design, such as redundancy, fire-containment, and anti-failure features. - NEC semiconductor products are classified into the following three quality grades: "Standard", "Special" and "Specific".
+The "Specific" quality grade applies only to semiconductor products developed based on a customer-designated "quality assurance program" for a specific application.
+The recommended applications of a semiconductor product depend on its quality grade, as indicated below.
+Customers must check the quality grade of each semiconductor product before using it in a particular application. - "Standard": Computers, office equipment, communications equipment, test and measurement equipment, audio and visual equipment, home electronic appliances, machine tools, personal electronic equipment and industrial robots - "Special": Transportation equipment (automobiles, trains, ships, etc.), traffic control systems, anti-disaster systems, anti-crime systems, safety equipment and medical equipment (not specifically designed for life support) - "Specific": Aircraft, aerospace equipment, submersible repeaters, nuclear reactor control systems, life support systems and medical equipment for life support, etc.

-The quality grade of NEC devices is "Standard" unless otherwise specified in NEC's Data Sheets or Data Books.
-If customers intend to use NEC devices for applications other than those specified for Standard quality grade, they should contact an NEC sales representative in advance.
+The quality grade of NEC semiconductor products is "Standard" unless otherwise expressly specified in NEC's data sheets or data books, etc. If customers wish to use NEC semiconductor products in applications not intended by NEC, they must contact an NEC sales representative in advance to determine NEC's willingness to support a given application.